westcoastcode-se/o2/README.md

 - [x] `import`
 - [x] `import` aliases
 - [x] `import` statements should be the path to the module + package path
+- [ ] resolve references when a package's imports are all resolved
+    - should be possible to do in parallel parsing source code since we know, for sure, that a reference can only be resolved into something that's imported

 You import a package with the syntax: `import "mymodule.io/module/package"`.
-You can also specify an alias for your import using the format `import "<path>" as alias_name`
+You can also specify an alias for your import using the format `import "<path>" as alias_name`.

 ## Type

 - [x] the `type` keyword
 - [ ] implicit type deduction for constants
 - [ ] implicit type deduction for variables
+- [ ] implicit types deducted from constants can be automatically resolved during parse phase
+  - `var name = 10` is always known to be an `int32`
 - [ ] inheritance

 ### Typedef

 - [ ] typedef
 - [ ] consider if typedefs should be allowed to extend methods?
     - question: runtime type-information will be lost in some case.
 Is this okay?
 - [ ] consider primitive typedef with extra data: `type Id : int32 { <Fields> }`
     - question: runtime type-information will be lost in some case.
 Is this okay?

 If you create a type that inherits from a primitive or another type then that's considered a typedef.
 Typedef are handled by the compiler as two different types, but can be compile-time casted between the type and the `base` type.

 Consider the following: